JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 Have a look at [_Configure JATOS on a server_](http://localhost:3000/Configure-JATOS-on-a-Server.html).

-Change the image version in our _compose.yaml_ to the one you need (e.g. the latest one).
+Change the image version in the _compose.yaml_ to the one you need (e.g. the latest one).

 ### Debugging and logging